 Transport: We recommend getting a taxi from Manali instead of a public transport.
 Buses and share taxis only drop you off at Batal.

 The Pangong Tso of Spiti!
-This stunning crescent lake is included in our Hampta Pass and Kanamo Peak itinerary and is a must-do!
+This stunning crescent lake is included in our Hampta Pass itinerary and is a must-do!
 Not only that, if you are trekking anywhere near Manali, perhaps the Bhrigu Lake or Pin Bhaba trek, you can easily add another day to your itinerary and visit this gorgeous lake.

 Distance from Manali: 200 km

 Transport: There is State transport bus leaving Manali for Kaza at 6 am.

 This is where our Pin Parvati and Kanamo trekkers go to on their Day 1.
 Kaza is the capital and the largest settlement of Spiti region, sitting on the floodplain of Spiti river.
 This is also your last place with an ATM and petrol bunk.
 Being the largest settlement in Spiti Valley, it is well-equipped to meet needs of travellers.
 If you are trekking in months of July/August, you may able to catch the Ladarcha Fair.
 Originally it was a conference of traders from Kullu, Ladakh, Lahaul, Kinnaur to barter goods in Kibber Maidan, until the trade routes with Tibet closed.
 Now, the Fair is held in Kaza and is a shopping paradise.